 There is no historical record as to exactly when or how the first geraniums arrived in Europe.
 Around the 17th century, tradespeople are thought to have begun importing species of pelargoniums.
 They were incorrectly referred to as geraniums at that time and therefore were given the colloquial name geranium.
 They were first assigned to the genus pelargonium in 1789.
 In their native home and also here, the variety can hardly be measured - and every year numerous new varieties are added.
-Geraniums belong to the storkbill family (Geraniaceae) and are initially differentiated according to three types in Germany: Ivy geraniums (Pelargonium peltatum) and zonal geraniums (Pelargonium zonale), which have generally been bred as long-flowering and resistant varieties with large flowers.
+Geraniums belong to the storkbill family (Geraniaceae) and are initially differentiated according to three types: Ivy geraniums (Pelargonium peltatum) and zonal geraniums (Pelargonium zonale), which have generally been bred as long-flowering and resistant varieties with large flowers.
 There are also scented pelargoniums, which are frequently used in the extraction of scented oils.

 Geraniums are one of the most popular balcony and garden flowers in this country as they do not require a lot of care and flower all summer long.
 Geraniums flower in the widest variety of colors: From white to pink, red and purple: all the colors are possible.
 The flowers on umbels are often two-tone or patterned with stripes or dark speckles.
 The variety ‘Mosaic Purple’, for example, has beautiful striped and speckled petals.
 Geraniums require cooler nights in order to continue flowering until the frost - this applies in particular for Regal Geraniums.